Approach lighting system: Configurations

+There are many different variations of the approach lighting system (ALS), many of which feature distinctive lighting configurations, implemented for maximum operational advantage.
 Several ALS configurations are recognized by the International Civil Aviation Organization (ICAO).
 Non-standard ALS configurations are installed at some airports.
 Typically, approach lighting systems are of high-intensity.
-Many approach lighting systems are also complemented by various on-runway light systems, such as Runway end identifier lights (REIL), Touchdown Zone Lights (TDZL), and High Intensity Runway Lights (HIRL).
+Many approach lighting systems are also complemented by various on-runway light systems, such as runway end identifier lights (REIL), touchdown zone lights (TDZL), and high intensity runway lights (HIRL).
 The most common approach light system configurations include the following:

 In configurations that include sequenced flashing lights, the lights are typically strobes mounted in front of the runway on its extended centerline.
 These lights flash in sequence, usually at a speed of two consecutive sequences per second, beginning with the light most distant from the runway and ending at the Decision Bar.
 Runway Alignment Indicator Lights (RAIL) are similar to sequenced flashing lights, except that they end where the steady approach lighting begins.

 Sequenced flashing lights and RAIL do not extend past the Decision Bar to avoid distracting the pilot during the critical phase of transitioning from instrument to visual flight.
 Sequenced flashing lights are sometimes colloquially called the rabbit or the running rabbit.